gremo/symfony-docker/README.md

 # Symfony Docker

 A simple archive that provides a development and production container for Symfony applications based on Docker.
 Uses FrankenPHP, MariaDB, phpMyAdmin and Mailpit.
+Node.js is also supported and a basic Visual Studio Code customization is included.

 ## 🚀 Quick start

 1. Download the [**latest release**](https://github.com/gremo/symfony-docker/releases/download/latest/symfony-docker.zip) and unzip the archive.
-2. Open Visual Studio Code and reopen the project in the **Dev Container**.
+2. Open Visual Studio Code and **reopen the project in the Dev Container**.
 3. Download the **Symfony Skeleton**:
     ```bash
     curl -O https://raw.githubusercontent.com/symfony/skeleton/refs/heads/7.1/composer.json